![]() deutsches Glossar |

 NX OPERATION

-A signaling system in which the main signals
+A signalling system in which the main signals

 provide information about the clearance of only one block section.